-self-appointment66 authority67.
-The aspect accompanies the essence of special representation by the shareholder in derivative suit is that shareholder is given possibility to represent JSC in court in a way that the standard of fiduciary duty does not apply to him/her, even though they have a duty of loyalty towards other partners, based on the status of member68.
+self-appointment authority.
+The aspect accompanies the essence of special representation by the shareholder in derivative suit is that shareholder is given possibility to represent JSC in court in a way that the standard of fiduciary duty does not apply to him/her, even though they have a duty of loyalty to-wards other partners, based on the status of member.

-The derivative suit may be filed against following actions: in case of decrease of shares of corporation caused by abusive action of management, such as embezzlement of JSC assets or unlawfully acquiring business opportunity; request addressed against purchaser of assets of JSC, the purpose of which is cancellation of transaction; in case restitution of damage invoked by fraudulent action on the assets of JSC or damage caused by third person; request addressed against directors, which forces them to dissolve69 JSC in response to abusive action of manager; using request, the legal basis of which is the contract between JSC and third person70; request directed against managerial decision, which is caused by intentional obstruction of process of acquisition by management, which resulted in loosing possibility for share-holders to sell their shares at premium price; in case of infringing fiduciary duty while reorganization through merger71; in case of unlawfully acquiring72 business opportunity of corporation73; in case of realization of claim against agreement stipulated with the conflict of interests74.
+The derivative suit may be filed against following actions: in case of decrease of shares of corporation caused by abusive action of management, such as embezzlement of JSC assets or unlawfully acquiring business opportunity; request addressed against purchaser of assets of JSC, the purpose of which is cancellation of transaction; in case restitution of damage invoked by fraudulent action on the assets of JSC or damage caused by third person; request addressed against directors, which forces them to dissolve JSC in response to abusive action of manager; using request, the legal basis of which is the contract between JSC and third person; request directed against managerial decision, which is caused by intentional obstruction of process of acquisition by management, which resulted in loosing possibility for shareholders to sell their shares at premium price; in case of unlawfully acquiring business opportunity of corporation; in case of realization of claim against agreement stipulated with the conflict of interests.

 - 66 Gevurtz, Corporation Law, 397. - 67 Cohen v.
 Beneficial Indus.
 Loan Corp., 337 U.S. 541, 549 [1949]. - 68 Cox, Hazen, The Law of Corporations, vol. II, 3rd ed., 100. - 69 Law of Georgia on Entrepreneurs, Legislative Herald, 04/08/2021, Article 78.1 d), 79.
-Compare: Dignam and Lowry, Company Law, 8th ed., 211-212. - 70 Law of Georgia on Entrepreneurs, Legislative Herald, 04/08/2021, Article 222.1. - 71 Cox, Hazen, The Law of Corporations, vol. II, 3rd ed., 114-115. - 72 Gevurtz, Corporation Law, 397 - 73 Such provision is directly envisaged in the new edition of the law of Georgia on Entrepreneurs, Law of Georgia on Entrepreneurs, Legislative Herald, 04/08/2021, Article 54.4. - 74 Law of Georgia on Entrepreneurs, Legislative Herald, 04/08/2021, Article 208.9.
+Compare: Dignam and Lowry, Company Law, 8th ed., 211-212. - 70 Law of Georgia on Entrepreneurs, Legislative Herald, 04/08/2021, Article 222.1. - 71 Cox, Hazen, The Law of Corporations, vol. II, 3rd ed., 114-115. - 72 Gevurtz, Corporation Law, 397. - 73 Such provision is directly envisaged in the new edition of the law of Georgia on Entrepreneurs, Law of Georgia on Entrepreneurs, Legislative Herald, 04/08/2021, Article 54.4. - 74 Law of Georgia on Entrepreneurs, Legislative Herald, 04/08/2021, Article 208.9.
 In case of conflict of interests, additional difficulty may be related to coexistence of grounds for direct and derivative suits: shareholders argues that not only the agreement including conflict of interests is unfair, but also approval of such transaction at the shareholders' general meeting is null.
 See.
 Gevurtz, Corporation Law, 391.

 There also exists so-called double derivative action.
 This suit is based on the structural form of shareholder's investment, which, in some occasions, distinguishes it from requirements defined for an ordinary derivative suit.
-The content of the relationship is the following: parent JSC has subsidiary JSC, which (subsidiary JSC) does not apply its claim towards the addressee of claim75.
-The shareholder of parent JSC76 has the possibility to apply the claim of subsidiary entity77 if both companies refuse practical realization of claim78.
-Outcomes of "double derivative" action are directly imputed to subsidiary JSC, but indirectly to parent corporation and its shareholders79.
-As far as the "double derivative" action depends on the structure of the investment, it may be not only "double" but also "triple" or "quadruple" if the JSC investment portfolio is divided into shares of several subsidiaries80.
+The content of the relationship is the following: parent JSC has subsidiary JSC, which (subsidiary JSC) does not apply its claim towards the addressee of claim.
+The shareholder of parent JSC has the possibility to apply the claim of subsidiary entity if both companies refuse practical realization of claim.
+Outcomes of "double derivative" action are directly imputed to subsidiary JSC, but indirectly to parent corporation and its shareholders.
+As far as the "double derivative" action depends on the structure of the investment, it may be not only "double" but also "triple" or "quadruple" if the JSC investment portfolio is divided into shares of several subsidiaries.